garvey43/Data-Science-2025/feedback/Garvey_feedback.md

 ## Overall Recommendations

-- Good work overall.
-Focus on the feedback points to improve further.
+- Excellent work!
+Keep up the great coding practices.
 - ⚠️ **IMPORTANT:** Some submissions show signs of AI assistance.
 Please ensure all work is original.
 - If you used AI tools for learning, please disclose this and submit your own implementation.